yalmip/yalmip.github.io/_posts/examples/2016-09-17-explicitlpvmpc.md

 This allows one to model systems, where the system dynamics depend on scheduling signals, and this scheduling signal is measurable, but not known in advance.

-When the input matrix B is constant, a simpler scheme can be used, which is demonstrated in the example [Explicit LPVA-MPC].
+When the input matrix B is constant, a simpler scheme can be used, which is demonstrated in the [LPVA-MPC example](/example/explicitlpvampc).

 ### Explicit MPC for LPV systems